-In February 2021, the METRO Board of Directors approved an updated Debt Policy for the Authority (the "Debt Policy").
+In August 2016, the METRO Board of Directors approved an updated Debt Policy for the Authority (the "Debt Policy").
 The Debt Policy sets forth guidance on the type of debt that may be incurred by the Authority, the source of payment for its debt obligations and other factors to be considered when incurring debt.
 The Debt Policy allows the Authority to incur debt for only the following purposes: financing capital assets, improving infrastructure, refunding or defeasing existing obligations, funding capitalized interest, paying costs of issuance or making deposits to debt service funds and other funds required by debt covenants.
-Additionally, debt Instruments may be used to fund non-capital related operating expenses as allowed under state and Federal laws.